← Back to Blog

 Reading Cherry Ripeness

 Ripeness assessment is both a science and a skill.
-Our team evaluates cherries on:
+I train our team to evaluate cherries on:

 The Conversion Factor

 One of the most important quality indicators we track is the conversion factor -- the kilograms of cherry needed to produce one arroba (12.5 kg) of parchment coffee.
-At Particular Coffee, we track this weekly through 18 conversion reports across our operations.
+We track this weekly across our operations through conversion reports.

 What Bad Picking Costs You